mshojaei77/ReActMCP/README.md

 ### Running the Web Search Server

-The MCP server is implemented in `web_search.py` and utilizes the FastMCP framework.
-To run the server, simply execute:
+The MCP servers is implemented in `servers` directory.
+To run a server, simply execute it :

 ```bash
 python web_search.py